ECreates/PyIDI/README.md

 # PyIDI
-Pronounced like pidi, this is a basic MIDI music creation tool written in python.
+PyIDI (pronounced like pity with a d) is a basic MIDI music creation tool written in python.
+MIDI data can be created, played back within the program, and read.